Shewiiii/Ugoku-v2/README.md

 > [!NOTE]
 > Ugoku-v2 is only using Spotify or Youtube as streaming service sources, so the best audio chain (besides custom sources) is OGG 320kbps -> Opus 510kpbs.
 However the audio quality is extremely similar to FLAC -> Opus 510kpbs
 - [ ] Chat using GPT-4o Mini.
+- [ ] Log users out no matter the token?
+To avoid user stuck and cannot log out.
+- [ ] Implement a refresh token logic
 - [ ] And maybe more in the future~